Human Rights in the Americas Project Director

 - J.D.
 St. Mary’s University School of Law, 1997

-Joseph Berra is Human Rights in the Americas Project Director with the Promise Institute for Human Rights at UCLA School of Law.
-His teaching and research interests include immigrant rights, international human rights, and the rights of Indigenous and Afrodescendent peoples in Central America.
+Joseph Berra is the Director of the Human Rights in the Americas Project and the Human Rights in Action Clinic with the Promise Institute for Human Rights at UCLA School of Law.
+His teaching and research interests include international human rights, the rights of Indigenous and Afrodescendent peoples under international law, and the Inter-American system for human rights.
 Berra coordinates projects with organizational partners in the U.S. and Latin America to engage students in human rights advocacy and the Inter-American system for human rights.
-Current projects include collaboration with Indigenous organizations resisting extractivist industries in their territories, litigation at the Inter-American Commission for Human Rights, and research on the human rights challenges faced by Indigenous migrants in the U.S. detention and immigration systems.
+The Human Rights in Action Clinic includes an international field experience in Honduras.
+Current projects include collaboration with Indigenous organizations in defense of their territorial rights and resistance to extractivist industries, litigation in the Inter-American System for Human Rights, and supporting local tribes and Indigenous migrants in Los Angeles.

 Berra holds a J.D. from St. Mary’s University School of Law; an M.A. in Social Anthropology from the University of Texas at Austin; an M.Div. from the Universidad Centroamericana in San Salvador, El Salvador; and a B.A. in Philosophy from St. Louis University.